 Las Vegas certainly rules the night.
-In March, Nightclub & Bar magazine ranked the top grossing clubs nationwide, and nine out of the top 10 were right here in Sin City.
+Last March, Nightclub & Bar magazine ranked the top grossing clubs nationwide, and nine out of the top 10 were right here in Sin City.
 Two Vegas clubs — XS and Tao — reported revenues in the $60 million to $70 million range.
 If you want to see your favorite musician/deejay/celebrity/reality TV star, chances are you can if you pop in to one of these top nightclubs.

 1 Marquee Nightclub

 If bumping and grinding to the beats of top deejays are your thing, Marquee is the place to be.
 Kaskade, Erick Morillo, Axwell, the EC Twins and Sander Van Doorn are just some of the big-name deejays on the ones and twos.
 And at 60,000 square feet, it’s the biggest nightclub in Vegas.
 Get down to the tunes in the Main Room headed up with a 40-foot LED deejay booth and projection stage surrounded by plush coliseum-style banquette seating and two dance floors.
 Above and overlooking the Main Room is the more intimate Library with a fireplace, billiard table and vintage books.
 Downstairs, you can find the Boom Box Room, an intimate boite with Strip views and a separate deejay.
 And outside you can play at the dayclub with its eight cabanas with individual infinity pools and 10 three-story bungalow lofts complete with living quarters and an open air party-deck.